 Monarto Zoo is home to one of Australia’s largest lion prides.
-With five adult females, one adult male and five juveniles, the lion habitat is always a hive of activity!
+With eight adult females and three adult male, the lion habitat is always a hive of activity!

-Inkosi is our eldest male lion and shares his exhibit with the two male juveniles, Mlinzi and Jelani.
+Inkosi is our eldest male lion and shares his exhibit with Mlinzi and Jelani.